DeltaHeavy/idiot-card-game/README.md

 **Graphics**
 * Gather/create static files
 * Gameframe
-* Upgrade functions and objects
+* Make interface and graphics happen in the gameframe